gamemann/Stat/README.md

-# Linux Network Statistics
+# Stat
 ## Description
-A small repository showing how to gather simple network statistics using C on Linux.
-In this repository, we show how to retrieve the amount of packets per second and bytes per second (supporting common and custom conversions) on a specific interface.
+A small project that allows you to gather statistics (integers/counts) from files on the file system.
+This was designed for Linux.

+This is useful for receiving the incoming/outgoing packets per second or incoming/outgoing bytes per second on a network interface.

-## Building Programs
+## Building Program
-You can simply use `make` to build these programs.
-The `Makefile` uses `clang` to compile these programs.
+You can simply use `make` to build this program.
+The `Makefile` uses `clang` to compile the program.

 ```
 apt-get install clang # (Debian/Ubuntu-based systems)